 First, check whether you actually need a bra.
 "Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," says Chambers.
 "But if you want more support, ask your tailor whether a bra or corset can be successfully sewn into your gown.
 This can help with tricky necklines and strapless silhouettes."

 For all other dress types, work with your fitter to figure out what the bra needs to achieve and which bra works best.
 "Options are really endless these days," says Chambers.
-"You can easily find a bra that works for any silhouette from halter to one shoulder to racerback."
+"You can easily find a bra that works for any silhouette, from halter to one shoulder to racerback."

 How to Shop: Underwear

 What type of undergarments you should buy always depends on the dress.
-Think of your options in three categories: classic, seamless and shaping.
+Think of your options in three categories: classic, seamless, and shaping.

-Classic: Dresses that are voluminous or made of thicker fabrics allow brides to have fun with their lingerie.
+Classic: Dresses that are voluminous or made of thicker fabrics allow brides to have fun with their wedding lingerie.
 "When a bride has room beneath the dress, we encourage her to express her personality and choose something that makes her feel amazing," says Chambers.
-So the short answer is, wear whatever you want, whether it's a your favorite knickers or something a bit more racy and adventurous.
+So the short answer is, wear whatever you want, whether it's your favorite knickers or something a bit more racy and adventurous.

 Shapewear: Dresses that highlight body parts (think Pippa Middleton's derrière!) sometimes call for strategic shapewear.
 "Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," says Chambers.
 "My favorite shapewear for such a special occasion is La Perla's Shape Allure line, which combines slimming microfiber with Chantilly lace."

 The one thing to keep in mind when shopping for shapewear?
-It absolutely has to fit correctly or you risk being "cut off" in weird places.
+It absolutely has to fit correctly, or you risk being "cut off" in weird places.
 "We usually recommend a high-waisted thong, which gives a smooth, seamless fit through the bodice," says Chambers.
 "But if you're really nervous about lines, go with a full slip."